Jazz (mobile network operator): History

-Formerly known as Mobilink, the company was founded in 1994 as a joint venture between Saif Group and Motorola Inc. In February 2001, Egypt based Orascom Investment Holding bought Motorola’s shares in Jazz to become the majority shareholder with 69% control.
-Then, in June 2007, Orascom further purchased the remaining shares under Saif Group’s control to become Jazz’s 100% owner.
+Jazz was founded as Mobilink in 1994 in a joint venture between Saif Group and Motorola Inc. In February 2001, Egypt based Orascom Investment Holding bought Motorola's shares in Jazz to become the majority shareholder with 69% control.
+Then, in June 2007, Orascom further purchased the remaining shares under Saif Group's control to become Jazz's 100% owner.

-In 2010, Russian operator VEON agreed to acquire most of the telecom assets of Orascom, including Jazz, in a $6.5 billion deal, creating the world’s fifth-largest mobile network operator by subscriber base.

-In November 2015, VEON announced the 100% acquisition of Pakistan’s Warid Telecom, a subsidiary of Abu Dhabi Group.
+In 2010, Dutch operator VEON agreed to acquire most of the telecom assets of Orascom, including Jazz, in a $6.5 billion deal, creating the world's fifth-largest mobile network operator by subscriber base.
+In November 2015, VEON announced the acquisition of Warid Pakistan, a subsidiary of Abu Dhabi Group.
 Completed in July 2016 after due approvals, the first-ever local telecom company acquisition created a combined subscriber base of 50 million.
 Following the merger of Mobilink and Warid Pakistan, Mobilink was officially rebranded to Jazz in 2017.
-As of July 2022, Jazz has 75 million subscribers in Pakistan, among which 39 million are 4G subscribers.